katalon-studio/katalon-testops/CONTRIBUTING.md

 ### Follow Your Issue

 Once submitted, your report will go into the [issue tracking](https://github.com/katalon-analytics/katalon-analytics/issues) workflow.
 Be sure to understand what will happen next, so you know what to expect, and how to continue to assist throughout the process.
+We use a bot to help us manage issues.
+This bot currently:
+* Automatically closes any issue marked `needs-more-information` if there has been no response in the past 7 days.
+* Automatically locks issues 45 days after they are closed.

+If you believe the bot got something wrong, please open a new issue and let us know.

 # Thank You!